magepages/mpdocs/docs/sage-pay/index.md

 Your customers can use all debit cards, credit cards, Visa, etc. And also be protected by authorizes, capture and 3D secure as well as AVS/CV2.
 Stores can choose to redirect customers to Sage Pay Payment page or process all the purchase right on your checkout page.

-**Mageplaza Sage Pay** is fully compatible with our [One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/) and Instant Purchase and [Reports](https://www.mageplaza.com/magento-2-reports-extension/) which helps customers to order, make reports on the sales quickly and conveniently.
+**Mageplaza Sage Pay** is fully compatible with our [One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/), Magento Instant Purchase and [Reports](https://www.mageplaza.com/magento-2-reports-extension/) which helps customers to order, make reports on the sales quickly and conveniently.

 ## How to download and install